 Though the study didn’t examine the causes of these growing racial disparities in sleep duration, considering the breakdown of demographics in light of previous research sheds some light.
 In particular, the gap in sleep quantity was largest among those ages 18 to 64 years old, after which point, it narrowed slightly.
 “This suggests that there may be factors related to working and job conditions that disproportionately prevent Black adults from having adequate sleep,” says lead author César Caraballo-Cordovez, MD, postdoctoral associate at Yale’s Center for Outcomes Research and Evaluation (CORE).
 “These include having multiple jobs, long working hours, long transportation times, shift work, and other working-related conditions that may be more common among young and middle-aged Black adults than white adults of the same age.”

 Undoubtedly, these workplace realities can also create stress, which we know has a negative impact on sleep.
-In fact, research has shown that being frequently stressed by work is linked with poor sleep quality, and also that the higher levels of psychosocial stress (work-related and otherwise) that Black people face is connected to lower average sleep duration and lower quality sleep.
+In fact, research has shown that being frequently stressed by work is linked with poor sleep quality, and also that the higher levels of psychosocial stress (work-related and otherwise) that Black people face are connected to lower average sleep duration and lower quality sleep.
 Interestingly, measurements of stress in the latter study included stress tied to experiencing racism and discrimination, which has also been identified as its own factor driving disparities in sleep quality (reflected by lower levels of deep, slow-wave sleep prevalent among Black people as compared to white people).

 Additionally, the unique stress triggered by racism may help to explain why the above Yale study found the racial sleep disparity to be even sharper among folks of middle or high income, as opposed to low.
 “This suggests that Black people of higher income may be even more frequently exposed to stressors like discrimination in the workplace,” says Dr. Caraballo-Cordovez, referencing a previous study showing how higher levels of professional and educational achievement similarly lead to worse sleep, on average, for Black people.